 6 Signs Your Stucco is DamagedRon Huffman

-You purchased your home and it had stucco on it, and you never gave it much thought other than you loved the look.
+You purchased your property and it had stucco on it, and you never gave it much thought other than you loved the look.
 However, it’s subtly giving you signs that it requires some TLC.
-Here are the most common signs that your stucco is damaged and what these signs mean.
+Here are the most common signs that your stucco requires attention and what these signs mean.

 1. Stucco Cracks